 The Enrollment Guide contains comprehensive information regarding financial aid, academic advising, health insurance, and more.
-Within the guide there is a new student checklist that provides instructions leading up to new student orientation.
+It also contains a new student checklist that provides instructions leading up to new student orientation.

 All incoming undergraduate students must take the English Placement Exam, or confirm they are eligible to waive the exam requirement.

-The English Placement Exam at orientation will be held:
+English Placement Exam will be held at orientation: